Content Map Terms

 - Respiratory Problems, Age 12 and Older

-You can manage many of the symptoms that are common with COVID-19 at home.
+You can manage many of the symptoms of COVID-19 at home.
 Drink lots of fluids, get plenty of rest and use a humidifier or hot shower to ease a cough or sore throat.

 Some symptoms can also be signs of other medical issues and you may need to seek medical care.
 If you are unsure whether to seek care or get tested, contact your health care provider or call 8-1-1.
 If you or someone in your care is having severe difficulty breathing, severe chest pain, having a hard time waking up, feeling confused or losing consciousness, you should seek emergency medical care by calling 9-1-1 or going to your nearest emergency department.